elifesciences/XML-mapping/elife_file_naming_2016_08_25.md

 elife-00666-app1-fig-1.tiff

-a Appendix figure 1 figure supplement 1 will be named:
+An Appendix figure 1 figure supplement 1 will be named:

 elife-00666-app1-fig-1-figsupp1.tiff

-Or a  Appendix video 1 as:
+Or an  Appendix video 1 as:

 elife-00666-app1-media1.mp4

 ###### Tables
 Tables do not contain figures unless they are inline graphics.
-However, they can contain source data for example, so would be named:
+However, they can contain source data, for example, so this would be named:

 elife-00666-table1-data1.tiff